 Network segmentation offers numerous advantages that can significantly enhance an organization's network infrastructure.

-- Compliance: Helps meet regulatory requirements.
+- Compliance: Helps meet regulatory requirements by isolating critical systems.

-- Management: Simplifies network monitoring and troubleshooting.
+- Management: Simplifies network administration and monitoring.

 Types of Network Segmentation